What are Abdominal Aortic Aneurysms?

 • Step 4: Exercise regularly.
 If you have trouble staying active, talk to your doctor about what activities best suit you.

 Additionally, these preventative steps will reduce your risk of developing other vascular health problems.
 For instance, you will decrease the risk of developing peripheral arterial disease, varicose veins, spider veins, and other vascular diseases.
-You should visit with a professional if you’re at risk for or think you have an AAA.
+You should visit a professional if you’re at risk for or think you have an AAA.
 Book an appointment with a vascular surgeon at one of our many office locations throughout Middle Tennessee.
 Our clinic locations in Nashville, Brentwood, and Franklin are experienced in heart health evaluations and identifying heart disease.

 dr julie boll best vascular surgeon near me in nashville tn at the surgical clinic